-For over 10 years, Ms. Domingo has been a legal and community advocate on behalf of individuals in Washington and New York State.
-She is active with the Catholic Community Services Immigration Legal Services assisting low-income immigrant and refugee clients with their immigration issues.
-She has worked as an attorney at Seattle University’s School of Law, Access to Justice Institute, and a public defender for the New York City Legal Aid Society, and has been a law clerk at Asian American Legal Defense and Education Fund, and Immigration Equality (formerly the Lesbian and Gay Immigration Rights Task Force).
+For over 13 years, Ms. Domingo has been a legal and community advocate on behalf of individuals in Washington and New York State.
+She has worked at Catholic Community Services Immigration Legal Services assisting low-income immigrant and refugee clients with their immigration issues, as an attorney at Seattle University’s School of Law, Access to Justice Institute, a public defender for the New York City Legal Aid Society, and as law clerk both at Asian American Legal Defense and Education Fund (AALDEF), and Immigration Equality (formerly the Lesbian and Gay Immigration Rights Task Force).

 |Award name||Grantor||Date granted|